New York Life | January 31, 2022

-The surprise hit word puzzle game Wordle was the perfect distraction we didn’t know we needed.
-Not since Netflix's Squid Game had something so swiftly taken over the collective consciousness.
+The surprise hit word puzzle game Wordle just might be the perfect pandemic distraction we didn’t know we needed.
+Not since Netflix's Squid Game has something so swiftly taken over the collective consciousness.
 Even if you haven’t yet played the game you’ve probably seen your friend’s Facebook walls being taken over by little green and yellow tiles, aka Wordle results.

 For the uninitiated, Wordle is a mobile puzzle game you can only play once a day.
 Every day a different five letter word is used and you have six chances to guess what it is.
 After each guess, the color of the tiles change to show how close your guess was to the word, green tiles indicate that the guessed letter was in the right position, yellow means that the letter appears elsewhere in the word, and grey tiles indicate the letters are not included.